*In the event of an emergency, dial 911

 Dawson Creek Fire Department

-The Dawson Creek Fire Department provides fire fighting and rescue services to the City of Dawson Creek, Dawson Creek Airport and a 5-mile rural fire protection area around the City.
+The Dawson Creek Fire Department provides fire fighting and rescue services to the City of Dawson Creek, Dawson Creek Airport and rural fire protection area around the City.
 The Fire Department also provides motor vehicle extrication anywhere requested by the RCMP or Ambulance Service.

 Contact: Fire Chief Marcel Capelle